SynixeTactical/Documents/operations/sop.md

 The standard radio used by Synixe Tactical is the AN/PRC-148.

 Every squad is on it's own channel.
 Pairs may optionally carry an AN/PRC-343, but it is not required and should be avoided in most cases.
-Proximity voice is the preffered communication method for pairs, as they should never be outside of vocal range.
+Proximity voice is the preferred communication method for pairs, as they should never be outside of vocal range.

 When multiple squads are present, squad leaders may carry either an AN/PRC-148 or an AN/PRC-117F if required by the mission.